deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 {% endofftopic %}

-### Installation resource config
+### Additional resource config

-The optional installation resources YAML file contains Kubernetes resource manifests that the installer applies immediately after the successful installation of Deckhouse.
+The additional resources YAML file contains Kubernetes resource manifests that the installer applies immediately after the successful installation of Deckhouse.

 This file is useful for performing additional cluster configurations, such as: